Six Questions to Ask a Lawyer

 A personal injury lawyer who has a track record of successful jury verdicts is in an excellent position to negotiate good settlements.
 Our numerous and substantial courtroom victories have paved our way to securing millions of dollars in settlements on behalf of clients every year.

 Your attorney’s track record can make a crucial difference in the amount that an insurance company will offer.
-Heintz & Becker has the courtroom experience and success that result in better settlements.
+Heintz Law has the courtroom experience and success that result in better settlements.

 2. Does the Firm Have Board-Certified Civil Trial Lawyers?

-Bradenton and Sarasota-area personal injury lawyers Steven E. Heintz and David S. Becker are board-certified as civil trial specialists by the Florida Bar.
+Bradenton and Sarasota-area personal injury lawyer Steven E. Heintz is board-certified as a civil trial specialist by the Florida Bar.
 Steven E. Heintz is also board-certified in civil trial by the National Board of Trial Advocacy.

 According to the Florida Bar, board-certified attorneys possess “special knowledge, skills and proficiency in their area of practice.
 Certification is the highest level of recognition by the Florida Bar concerning the competency and learning of attorneys.”